Local-global questions for divisibility in commutative algebraic groups: Known affirmative results about the local-global divisibility problem and Cassels' question

 In the case when $\G$ is an elliptic curve $\E$, the local-global divisibility of points has been widely studied during the last fifteen years.
-In fact having explicit equations satisfied by torsion points of such commutative algebraic groups was useful to describe the extension $K/k$ and the group $H^1_{\textrm{loc}}(G,\E[q])$ in various examples.
-The problem was considered for powers of primes $p$.
-In fact, as previously underlined, by the unique factorization in $\ZZ$ and B\'{e}zout identity, an answer for $q=p^l$, with $l\geq 1$, implies an answer for all integers $q$.
-By Tate's Lemma \ref{Tate} and the Kummer sequence showed in the previous section, the local-global divisibility by $p$ holds in elliptic curves defined over number fields.
-That result was reproved in \cite{DZ} and \cite{Won} too.
-In this last paper the author study a problem similar to Problem \ref{prob1}, stated only in the case of abelian varieties (see section \ref{sec6} for further details).
-The next statement shows that with a very mild hypothesis on $k$, the non-existence of $k$-rational isogenies of prime degree $p$ assures the validity of the principle for every power of $p$.
+Having explicit equations satisfied by torsion points of such commutative algebraic groups was useful to describe the extension $K/k$ and the group $H^1_{\textrm{loc}}(G,\E[q])$ in various examples.
+By Tate's Lemma \ref{Tate} and the exact sequence \eqref{exact2} (for $r=1$), the local-global divisibility by $p$ holds in elliptic curves defined over number fields.
+This result was reproved in \cite{DZ} and in \cite{Won}.
+In \cite{Won} Wong studied a problem similar to Problem \ref{prob1}, that we will state in Section \ref{sec6} (see Problem \ref{probW}).
+Regarding the local-global divisibility by powers $p^l$, with $l\geq 2$, we summarize the results of the main statements of \cite{PRV2} and \cite{PRV3} in the next theorem.

-\begin{thm}[Dvornicich, Zannier, 2007] Let $p$ be a prime.
-Let $\E$ be an elliptic curve defined over a number field $k$ which does not contain the field $\Q(\z_p+\z_p^{-1})$, where $\z_p$ is a primitive $p$th root of the unity.
-If $\E$ does not admit any $k$-rational isogeny of degree $ p $, then the local-global principle holds for divisibility by $p^l$ in $\E$ over $k$, for every positive integer $l$. \end{thm}

-This also shows a connection between Problem 1 and the local-global problem for the existence of isogenies of prime degree treated by Sutherland in \cite{Sut} (see section \ref{sec6}).
-The most interesting case for the local-global divisibility problem, is clearly when $k=\QQ$.
-In fact, many results obtained over $\QQ$ can be extended to other number fields.
-When $k=\QQ$, by Mazur's famous theorem on rational isogenies of prime degrees (see \cite{Maz}), Theorem \ref{isogeny_dz3} assures the validity of the local-global principle for divisibility for every power of a prime number $p>163$.
-This bound has been improved in \cite{PRV2} and \cite{PRV3}.
-We summarize the results of the main statements of those two papers in the next theorem.